LaxarJS/shop-demo/docs/tutorials/07_article_search_box_widget.md

 Accordingly, we require the configuration of two resource topics in the [widget descriptor](../../application/widgets/article-search-box-widget/widget.json), using the _inlet_ role for the _articles_ resource, and the _outlet_ role for the _filteredArticles_ resource.
 If no filter term has been entered by the user, the incoming articles are simply passed through in their entirety.

-Let us start with the _template_ of the widget component [article-search-box-widget.vue](../../application/widgets/article-search-box-widget/article-search-box-widget.vue):
+Let us start with the _template_ of the widget component, [article-search-box-widget.vue](../../application/widgets/article-search-box-widget/article-search-box-widget.vue):

 ```vue
 <template>